colmoneill/drafts/Continuation-on-dependencies.md

 # draft draft
 ###### not sure it this is anything

-Just came out of a presentation of Annet Dekker's work, in which she spoke in various ways about *digital* achiving, the misunderstanding of, and the possible required mind shift to accommodate such an idea.
+Just came out of a presentation of Annet Dekker's work, in which she spoke in various ways about *digital* achieving, the misunderstanding of, and the possible required mind shift to accommodate such an idea.

-Annet spoke about a piece she wrote for the tate about dependencies.
+Annet spoke about a piece she wrote for the Tate about dependencies.
 She did not go into very much detail about this one, but it seems that the text tries to deal with the various aspects of technical and non technical dependencies required to maintain a project.
 And the mind shift required to go from 'regular' art conservation to digital art conservation.

 While I do not know the scope or outcomes of this piece yet, it did enable questions around why it is so complex to understand (why it is so difficult for your typical everyday person to understand) the complexity of the necessary scheme for net art, media art, software art, to be maintained.